mcsammon/mcsammon.github.io/research.md

   <a href="/images/passive_replication.7z" target="_blank">
     Empirical replication code library</a>, <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3243910" title="b1">SSRN Link</a>
 </p>
-**Abstract:**   I propose three new empirical measures of price informativeness motivated by a theoretical model.
+**Abstract:**  How does passive ownership affect the incorporation of information into stock prices?
+Motivated by a theoretical model, I propose three new empirical measures of price informativeness.
 I find average price informativeness declined over the past 30 years and passive ownership is negatively correlated with price informativeness.
 To establish causality, I show that price informativeness decreases after quasi-exogenous increases in passive ownership arising from index additions and rebalancing.
 The model offers two explanations for the empirical results: passive ownership decreases investors' incentives to become informed and leads investors to re-allocate their attention from stock-specific risks to systematic risk.

 # Intangible Capital and Customer Churn (Updated 8/2021)
 Previously circulated with the title *Firm Customer Bases: Churn and Networks*